khanhlin003/Spam-Detection/README.md

 - Which datasets perform well as training data?
 - Which metrics are important in evaluating the models?
 - Which model would be the best to predict spam emails?
-- How to handle out of vocabulary words with the new dataset?
+- How to handle out-of-vocabulary words with the new dataset?

 ## Table of contents
 1. Data extraction